ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_exploratory_data_analysis_for_machine_learning/02_retrieving_and_cleaning_data/05_handling_missing_values_and_outliers_using_residuals.md

 - Residuals help identify outliers after modeling.
 - Several strategies exist for handling outliers: removal, replacement, transformation, prediction, or keeping them.
 - Data cleaning is essential for building reliable models.
-- Next: Move on to exploratory data analysis in the machine learning workflow.

 ---